MatiasBrizzio/AuRUS/README.md

-# AuRUS
+# AuRUS 🧬

-On this webpage, you will discover a set of guidelines that outline the process for replicating the experiments conducted in the research paper titled "Automated Repair of Unrealisable LTL Specifications Guided by Model Counting."
+Welcome to AuRUS!
+Here, you'll find guidelines to replicate experiments from our research paper, "Automated Repair of Unrealisable LTL Specifications Guided by Model Counting," presented at GECCO 2023.
-The paper was presented at the Genetic and Evolutionary Computation Conference (GECCO) in 2023.
-By following these instructions, you can recreate the same experiments and obtain results that can be compared to those in the paper.
-The guidelines provided here will walk you through the necessary steps required to set up the experiment environment, execute the experiments, and analyze the results.
+By following these instructions, you can recreate the experiments, compare results, and contribute to advancing the field.

-#### Acknowledgments
+#### 📚 Acknowledgments

 If you utilize either the complete tool or any of the techniques presented herein for research purposes, we kindly request that you cite the corresponding